 - Research: Google or simply Yelp it!
 Download the app, it’s great for looking up information and reviews about local businesses, especially when you’re new to the area.

 - Plan ahead: Please be aware that some tailoring shops are busy, don’t wait a week before your event!
 But if it’s an emergency, make sure you tell your seamstress.
 Bring shoes with you to the fitting day at the tailor, especially dress shoes vs. tennis shoes, high heels that you’re planning to wear them with your clothing items

 - Price does go with quality.
-Don’t be cheap because cheap alteration services will end up with poorly stitches and butchered hem lines that you might not be aware of.
-Your forever21 dress or a pair of denims from JC Penny are ok for you to seek for cheaper price alternatives, but with your $200 jeans or nicer designer clothes, please please take care of them.
+Don’t be cheap because cheap alteration services will end up with poorly stitches and butchered hemlines that you might not be aware of.
+Your forever21 dress or a pair of denim jeans from JC Penny are ok for you to seek for cheaper price alternatives, but with your $200 jeans or nicer designer clothes, please please take care of them.
 Basic price points for preference:

-- Pants’ hem: Regular hem $9, with cuffs or lining $12, Original hem $16, dress pants having waist taken-in or -out: $18 jeans $22, legs tapered $18.. it will cost you more if it involves couple sizes up or down
+- Pants’ hem: Regular hem $9, with cuffs or lining $12, Original hem $16, dress pants having waist taken-in or -out: $18 jeans $22, legs tapered $18.
+It will cost you more if it involves a couple sizes up or down.

 - Suit jackets/sport coats: shorten sleeves $25 (When you buy suit jacket, make sure there are fake button holes because if there are real ones, sleeves have to be shortened from the shoulders which are harder to do and expensive), sides taken-in 1 vent in the back $35, 2 vents $55